felipehcrfernandes/digital-lib/README.md

 SQLite was chosen for simplicity and fast evaluation.
 It allows the project to run with zero database setup while still supporting a realistic relational model.

-This was a deliberate choice for the case: it reduces execution friction for reviewers while keeping the design production-conscious through SQLAlchemy and configuration abstraction.
+This was a deliberate choice for the case: it keeps the project easy to run while preserving a production-conscious design through SQLAlchemy and centralized configuration.
 The priority was business completeness, testing, and documentation over infrastructure complexity.
 Since the project already uses SQLAlchemy and a centralized database configuration, migrating to PostgreSQL later would be straightforward if production requirements demanded it.

 ### Integer IDs Instead of UUIDs